j2store/userguide/email_template.md

 #### Subject
 A short one line info about the content of the email.

-Now, Advanced.
-### Advanced
-**Advanced** has two options to select from.
+#### Template Body Source
+The source used to design the email template is selected here.
+There are two options to choose from.
+They are:
 1. **Simple Editor**
 2. **Template List**

+After you select an option from the list, you have to **Save** once.
+Then only you can set the advanced tab.

-In **Simple Editor**, we have the email body content.
-The content of the email body can be designed here.
+In **Simple Editor**, the content of the email body can be designed here.
 There are so many options available to customize the content.
 There is a rich text editor that helps formatting the content.
 The facilities that are available in the editor:
 * Cut, Copy, Paste
 * Insert links or images